top of page

 JACS.
 2022 (link & feature)

-Distinguishing non-thermal effects from thermal effects in plasmonic catalysis J Phys Chem C 2019 (link)
+Distinguishing non-thermal effects from thermal effects in plasmonic catalysis

-The LK-99 superconductivity puzzle,
+The LK-99 superconductivity puzzle

 J Phys Chem C 2019 (link & feature)